 Moving your chipmunks can be stressful for them, so in an ideal world, you should try to avoid transporting them unless it's absolutely necessary.

 If you're considering moving your chipmunks because you're going away, it's better to find someone to care for them in your home, as this will be less stressful than moving them.
 If it's unavoidable, read on to find out how to move your chipmunks without upsetting them.

 Handling your chipmunks

-Chasing chipmunks around the enclosure to catch them will only cause stress and so a calm approach is best.
-To capture your chipmunks ready for transportation you can try:
+Chipmunks are agile and can be difficult to catch!
+When moving your pets, a calm approach is always best.
+Chasing them around the enclosure to catch them will only cause them stress.
+To capture your chipmunks ready to move them, you can try:

-- Using sliding doors to close the nest box when occupied
+- Using sliding doors to close the nest box when they go into it

 - Setting a live-catch squirrel trap

-Chipmunks should be gently picked up using cupped hands.
-It can be advisable to wear strong gloves when handling them to protect yourself from being bitten.
+Never pick your chipmunks up by their tail - instead, gently pick them up using cupped hands.
+It's a good idea to wear strong gloves when handling them to protect yourself from being bitten.